harish-shivaram/shilly-jekyll/_posts/2007-06-27--guilty-spark-escaped.md

 date: 2007-06-27
 layout: post
 Author: Hech
-excerpt: A Covenant, a flood, Sentinels, Banshees and Warthogs.
+description: A Covenant, a flood, Sentinels, Banshees and Warthogs.
 I finally destroyed the whole Halo, but...
 image: /images/blog/1989.jpg
 ---